Alibis (album)

 Alibis is the second studio album by American country music artist Tracy Lawrence.
-Certified platinum in the United States, the album produced the singles "Can't Break It to My Heart", "Alibis", "My Second Home", and "If the Good Die Young", all number-one hits on the Billboard Hot Country Singles & Tracks chart.
+It was released on March 9, 1993, by Atlantic Records.
+It was certified platinum in the United States, the album produced the singles "Can't Break It to My Heart", "Alibis", "My Second Home", and "If the Good Die Young", all number-one hits on the Billboard Hot Country Singles & Tracks chart.
 The album is certified 2× Multi-Platinum by the RIAA for shipments of two million copies.
 It was recorded by James Stroud in full analog at his home studios.